-The thing that really sucks about losing a close friend, besides obviously their death – is that it brings up all those other memories of feelings of losing others, the unresolved pain of losing a beloved grandmother, or the very rough breakup from a lover, or the ending of a job that you really liked, or graduating from college.
+The thing that really sucks about losing a close friend, besides obviously their death – is that it brings up all those other memories of feelings of losing others, the unresolved pain of losing a beloved grandmother, or a very rough breakup, or the ending of a job that you really liked, or graduating from college.
 The current loss stirs the pot of the ingredients of the old loses that are still churning deep in your belly.
-And it’s almost impossible for me to stop eating, to shut up the voice crying, yelling from deep in my stomach, yelling in pain for long-lost loves.
+And it’s almost impossible for me to stop eating, to shut up the voice crying, yelling from deep in my stomach, yelling in pain for long-lost loved ones.

 I looked down, and another box of chocolate chip cookies is empty, except for the crumbs in the bottom.
 I grab the box, tilt it, and shake it so that the crumbs form into one corner, and pinch the crumbs with my forefingers and shove them into my mouth.
 Though my physical stomach is in pain from being stretch with the over fullness of food, my spiritual and soulful stomach still writhe in agony, in loud tones that won’t desist.

 I have no other coping skill.
 I wish I could remember how to cry, but it escapes me.
 I can recall every cruel word said to me by my father, sister, classmates, and employers.
 I feel the pain of physical punishments from childhood, the helplessness and hopelessness of the physical pain, with no relief in sight, and no snappy comebacks to the cruel taunts and comments.
 The rage comes to the surface of my skin.
 I want to hit something, break something, even hurt myself, to express the rage and unnamed emotions that fester just under the skin, but in my bloodstream.

 What is the solution?
 Counseling?
 Talking incessantly?
 That has never been a help.
 Drugs?
 They have helped somewhat, especially legal prescription drugs, which have a numbing effect.